olesmith/Sivent2/README.md

 and place them in your webserver directory.
 These are used for the mail sending.

 3: Locate the Sivent2.sql file in the repository and import it into the sivent2 DB on the MySQL server, and adapt the data in Units to meet your needs.
-You may have to add credentials to your MySQL servers mysql DB, the setup is specified in Sivent2/.DB.php.
+You may have to add credentials to your MySQL server mysql DB, the setup is specified in Sivent2/.DB.php.

+4: For printing to work, you must have Latex installed - only tested on unix-like systems - however, on other platforms, it might work editing the pdflatex.sh script.
+Install texlive-full!